 Chicago Booth Research Paper No. 12-40

-Keywords: syndicated loans, financial covenants, covenant threshold trend, creditor control rights, incomplete debt contracting theory
+Keywords: syndicated loans, financial covenants, covenant threshold trend, signaling hypothesis, incomplete debt contracting theory

 JEL Classification: G17, G21, G32, M41working papers series